lehins/massiv/massiv-scheduler/README.md

 ### Keeping the results of computation

-Another comon scenario is to schedule some jobs that produce useful results.
-In the example below four works will be spawed off.
-Due to `ParOn` each of the workers will be pinned to a praticular core.
+Another common scenario is to schedule some jobs that produce useful results.
+In the example below four works will be spawned off.
+Due to `ParOn` each of the workers will be pinned to a particular core.

 ```haskell